sdwheeler/seanonit/content/reading-list/index.md

 process from beginning to end.
 The authors are all experienced technical writers and regular contributors to the [Write the Docs][98] community and the [Write the Docs Slack][99].

+### Enterprise Content Strategy: A Project Guide

+**by Nichols & Rockley**

+- [Buy on Amazon][15]

+"... \[This book\] outlines best practices for conducting and executing content strategy projects.
+His book is a step-by-step guide to building an enterprise content strategy for your organization.
+Enterprise Content Strategy draws on Kevin Nichols' experience managing one of the largest and most successful global content strategy teams to provide an insider's look at how to build an enterprise content strategy.
+Full of definitions, questions you need to ask, checklists, and guidelines, this book focuses not on the what or why, but on the how."

+This was the text book for a Masters-level class I took on content strategy.
+It's a short, well organized, reference for anyone getting started with large scale content projects.

 ---

 ## Style Guides